kunal-chugriya/Portfolio_Projects/Airbnb Tableau Project/README.md

 ### 4. Revenue and Bedroom Count Analysis (Chart 4)
    - **Analysis**: Number of bedrooms vs. sum of prices.
-   - **Insights**: As the number of bedrooms increases, both revenue and listing count decrease, following a logical pattern.
+   - **Insights**: As the number of bedrooms increases, both total revenue and listing count i.e. w.r.t to number of bedrooms decreases, following a logical pattern.
    - **Note**: Excludes null and zero values.

 ### 5. Average Price per Bedroom (Chart 5)